Automatic renewal clauses promise to set your commercial contracts on autopilot, ensuring a recurring revenue stream.

 #5 Compliance and legal issues

 Contracts are created in accordance with specific legal and regulatory standards.
 These are also constantly evolving alongside the ever-changing business ecosystem.
-Thus, when automatic renewal clauses are left to trigger an extension of partnership without proper compliance checks, parties could fall into non-compliance and face legal consequences.
+Thus, when automatic renewal provisions are left to trigger an extension of partnership without proper compliance checks, parties could fall into non-compliance and face legal consequences.

 Also Read: Tracking Contract Compliance: Best Practices + Tools